penngineering/ds-interview-challenge/README.md

 # Challenge Structure

-THese three sections are noted in `handle_forecast.ipynb`
+These three sections are noted in `handle_forecast.ipynb`

 ### Part 1 - SQL Feature Pull